croaky/laptop/README.md

 * `todo` to edit my plain text todo file, located in Dropbox
 * `restart-postgres` alias to restart Homebrew'd Postgres
 * `gpg` alias for `gpg2`
-* `install-missing-ruby` alias to upgrade Homebrew'd `ruby-build` and install Ruby implicitly from `.ruby_version` file in current directory
 * Add [Go workspace][gopath] to `PATH`
 * Add [Yarn binaries][yarn] to `PATH`